blue-systems-group/project.maybe.Maybe-Developer-Documentation/android-library/debug-mode.md

 Because we don't know the UI of developers' app.
 The developers are the most familiar person who know where to put the button/link is appropriate.

-TODO: get all maybe statements and their choices
+TODO: get all maybe statements and their choices.

-This is related with Maybe Rewriter and IDE support.
+We'll implement this in rewriter (polyglot).